DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 3. Install `requirements.txt` with the command `pip install -r requirements.txt`
    - If you are on Windows, you might need to run command prompt as Administrator)

-## ^^ all of this Usage stuff is from https://github.com/AlexFlipnote and is a good standard to have when giving python scripts to others.
+## ^^ all of the text above is from https://github.com/AlexFlipnote projects and is a good standard to have when giving python scripts to others.

 4. Once you have installed requirements.txt, move all the stuff from inside "Move Files in This to a Preferred Space" to a folder that you can remember and find with ease.

 5. Then, in rotate_screenshot_splash.py, change any references to a folder or location to the appropriate spaces for your system.

+6. Once checking all of youre locations press the start_Basic.bat.

 # Makes the script Automatic OPTIONAL: